EdJoPaTo/website-stalker-example/org/openhomefoundation/index.md

 [See more](https://www.openhomefoundation.org/projects/#projects)

 Our collabs
 ----------

- Thanks to support from our partner Nabu Casa, we also collaborate on external member projects that align with our principles.
-These include Z-Wave JS, WLED, Rhasspy, and Zigbee2MQTT.
+ Thanks to support from our partner **Nabu Casa**, we also collaborate on external member projects that align with our principles.
+These include *Z-Wave JS*, *WLED*, *Rhasspy*, and *Zigbee2MQTT*.

 [Learn more](https://www.openhomefoundation.org/projects/#collabs)